honeycombio/intro-to-o11y-python/README.md

 Hit it at http://localhost:5000

 Activate the sequence of numbers.

+Now the cool part --
 Go to [Honeycomb](https://ui.honeycomb.io) and choose the Dataset you configured.

 NOTE: You can see the full URL for the request in `http.target` (the examples in other languages often use `http.url`)

-How many traces are there?

-How many spans are in the traces?

-Why are there so many??

-Which trace has the most, and why is it different?
+See some data in the graphs!
+Scroll down and click on some Recent Traces.

+In Part 2 of the workshop, we'll look at the data.

-## 2. Customize a span
+## Part 3 of the workshop: Customize a span

 Let's make it easier to see what the "index" query parameter is.